+Transformation of Nonpareil

-Transformation of Nonpareil: The focus of the transformation experiments is still on the tissue culture phase involving callus induction and regeneration of shoots from the callus.
+The focus of the transformation experiments is still on the tissue culture phase involving callus induction and regeneration of shoots from the callus on leaf segments.
 In addition we have initiated somatic embryos from almond zygotic embryos.
-Leaf explants from established shoot cultures of Jeffery and Nonpareil are being examined for adventitious bud induction and shoot regeneration.
-This work is ongoing with various factors being tested, including concentration of plant growth regulators, modification of basal media types, and different gelling agents.
 Immature zygotic embryos were isolated from Nonpareil nuts collected in June (2000) when the endosperm was in the jelly phase and the embryo was not fully expanded.
-Somatic embryo cultures were initiated and these cultures are being examined for repetitive embryogenesis, good multiplication rate in vitro, and the formation of normal embryos.
+Somatic embryo cultures were successfully initiated from these embryos.
+Individual somatic embryo lines have been established and are being examined for repetitive embryogenesis, good multiplication rate in vitro, and the formation of normal embryos.
+Germination studies are underway to see if these somatic embryos will germinate normally.
+This year we have also begun to initiate somatic embryo lines from dihaploid almonds.
+If successful these dihaploid lines will be very useful for the breeding program.

+Conclusion and Future Directions

-Conclusion and future directions: We can conclude from these experiments that we need to keep trying different approaches and strategies to increase regeneration and transformation in almond.
-A major success has been the isolation of somatic embryos from almond.
+We can conclude from these experiments that we need to keep trying different approaches and strategies to isolate somatic embryos from almond.
 We plan to continue this effort this year.
-Another major success has been the development of a DNA test to identify all of the S-alleles of almond varieties and selections in CA. We have identified 7 new S-alleles that have been confirmed by cloning and DNA sequence analysis.
-Our next task is to further confirm CIG's with the new S-alleles for almond cultivars and selections relevant to almond production in California.
+Another major success has been to further the development of identifying all of the S-alleles of almond varieties and selections in CA. We have identified 7 new S-alleles that have been confirmed by cloning and DNA sequence analysis.
+In most cases we have been successful in identifying the corresponding cDNA.
+A major discovery is the identification of the genetic defect in cv Jeffries that involves a deletion of ~200 kb of genomic DNA including and surrounding the Sc loci.

-Publications:
+Publications

 Kester DE, Gradziel TM, Micke WC (1994) Identifying pollen incompatibility group in California almond cultivars.
-J Amer Soc Hort Sci 119: 106-109 incompatibility genotypes of almond by allele-specific PCR analysis.
-Theor.
-Appl.
-Genet 101: 344-349.
+J Amer Soc Hort Sci 119: 106-109